jmquigley/util.wait/README.md

 	});
 ```

-This version calls `wait` with a Promise object returned that can be chained together using *then* (thenable).
-This is just a wrapper on around the first function to make it thenable.
+This version calls `waitPromise` with a Promise object returned that can be chained together using *then* (thenable).
+This is just a wrapper on around the `waitCallback` function to make it thenable.
 The use case for this is within test cases that use other promises where a delay is beneficial to wait some amount of time for async operations to finish in the test (such as testing a timed interval and its results).

 ```javascript
 const Semaphore = require('util.wait').Semaphore;